yingkitw/platypus/docs/archive/GETTING_STARTED.md

-# Getting Started with Webag
+# Getting Started with platypus

 ## Overview

-Webag is a high-performance Rust-based web app generator that provides a Streamlit-compatible API.
-This guide will help you get up and running with Webag development.
+platypus is a high-performance Rust-based web app generator that provides a Streamlit-compatible API.
+This guide will help you get up and running with platypus development.

 ## Prerequisites